Obiohagwu/olmo-hybrid-speech/README.md

 - `perplexity = 72.58`
 - `step = 1800`

-This is a pilot result, not a benchmark claim.
+To be clear though, this is a more so a pilot result than an actual benchmark claim.

 ## Project page